 Rule 1: Read the basics and learn them

 Even skilled developers need to revise their knowledge from time to time, learning is a must.
 Automation is nothing but a mere evaluation of steps the program must perform, writing a detailed instruction.
+List of resources to learn automated testing basics can be found here.

 Rule 2: Be prepared to meet the automation project